huiling110/BSMFramework/documentation.md

     *  TopTagger_jet1Idx, TopTagger_jet2Idx, TopTagger_jet3Idx, TopTagger_type, TopTagger_discriminator
       * these new branches are resuts from toptagger
       * I modified the ED produceer in SUSY tagger to work on the newest output from miniAOD, which mean we take inputs of objects after the POG recommendation procedure.

+# MET
+* selection
+* update implementation as recommended by POG
 ##  muon
 * no modification or updating